 Similarly, God speaks in Hosea 2:20, “I will betroth you to Me in faithfulness, and you shall know the Lord.”
 To Peter, this means that God is committed to the one who trusts in Jesus, and pursues people to make Himself known.
 “I’m starting to see other people through God’s eyes, which makes me realize that above any pastoral duties or ministry calling that my relationships with other people are more important.
 My relationships with other people are valued by God above what I could ever do for him.”

 In the summer of 2008, Peter joined the Calvary Tucson staff as an intern pastor.
-Today, Peter oversees the Identity Junior High Youth Ministry on Calvary Tucson’s West Campus, organizes missions trips, and runs the west campus coffee shop.
+Today, Peter oversees the Identity Junior High Youth Ministry on Calvary Tucson’s West Campus, organizes missions trips, runs the West Campus Coffee Shop, and oversees the Remnant High School youth at the West Campus.
 Peter is a talented photographer, studies graphic design, and travels as much as possible.
 He appreciates the teachings of David Guzik for his practical interpretation of scripture.
 He appreciates many styles of music and recommends Jon Foreman and Strahan.